assamidanov/assamidanov.github.io/_pages/about.md

 ---
 ## Profile

 I am a Ph.D.
 Student in Economics at Claremont Graduate University.
 I'm passionate about any and all fields related to Data.
-I have 2 years of extensive experience in data mining, exploratory analysis, and machine learning.
+I have 3 years of extensive experience in data mining, exploratory analysis, machine learning, and causal inference.

 ## Technical skills